ddnexus/pagy/docs/how-to.md

 1. Install Pagy:

-    - If you use Bundler, add the gem in the Gemfile, optionally avoiding the next mayor version with breaking changes (e.g. '~> 3.5' see [RubyGem Specifiers](http://guides.rubygems.org/patterns/#pessimistic-version-constraint)):
+    - If you use Bundler, add the gem in the Gemfile, optionally avoiding the next major version with breaking changes (e.g. '~> 3.5' see [RubyGem Specifiers](http://guides.rubygems.org/patterns/#pessimistic-version-constraint)):

         ```ruby
         gem 'pagy', '~> 3.5' # omit patch digit and use the latest if possible